canonical/lxd/doc/security.md

 # Security
 ## Introduction
-Local communications over the UNIX socket happen over a cleartext HTTP socket and access is restricted by socket ownership and mode.
+LXD is a daemon running as root.

+Access to that daemon is only possible over a local UNIX socket by default.
+Through configuration, it's then possible to expose the same API over the network on a TLS socket.

+**WARNING**: Local access to LXD through the UNIX socket always grants full access to LXD.
+This includes the ability to attach any filesystem paths or devices to any container as well as tweaking all security features on containers.
+You should only give such access to someone who you'd trust with root access to your system.

+The remote API uses either TLS client certificates or Candid based authentication.
+Canonical RBAC support can be used combined with Candid based authentication to limit what an API client may do on LXD.

+## TLS configuration
 Remote communications with the LXD daemon happen using JSON over HTTPS.
 The supported protocol must be TLS1.2 or better.

 All communications must use perfect forward secrecy and ciphers must be limited to strong elliptic curve ones (such as ECDHE-RSA or ECDHE-ECDSA).

-Any generated key should be at least 4096bit RSA and when using signatures, only SHA-2 signatures should be trusted.
+Any generated key should be at least 4096bit RSA, preferably EC384 and when using signatures, only SHA-2 signatures should be trusted.

 Since we control both client and server, there is no reason to support any backward compatibility to broken protocol or ciphers.